sbrandstaeter/queens/.gitlab/issue_templates/ONBOARDING.md

 -->

 <!---
-Assignee: Assign this issue to the new developer.
+@mention below the new developer.
 -->

 ## Welcome to the QUEENS team!